 - Rottweiler, Weimaraner, Beauceron, Great Dane, German shorthaired pointer, Black and Tan Terrier, Greyhound, and Manchester Terrier are all believed to have been used in the process for creating the Doberman breed.

 - These dogs have sensitive ears and tails, which can cause future injuries

 - People use these dogs for scent tracking, guiding the blind, diving, search and rescue, coursing, and therapy.

 - They have also participated in the WW2 warning soldiers about enemy troops ahead.

 Why Doberman Owners are Insuring with British Pet Insurance?

-Following are some diseases that you should know before owning a Doberman pinscher.
+Following are some diseases that you should know before owning a Doberman.